taldayco/taldayco/README.md

   - ☕ I'm currently working on becoming a fullstack developer.

-  - :seedling: Esploring Web Frameworks such as Django and AngularJS.
+  - :seedling: Exploring Web Frameworks such as Django and AngularJS.

-  - 🍕: During my free time, I enjoy solving problems on Codewars, Stack Overflow, and Writing Creative Fiction.
+  - 🍕: I enjoy solving problems on Codewars, Stack Overflow, and Writing Creative Fiction.

   - 🤝: Feel free to reach out with questions, concerns, and/or opportunities!
   ---